Chat2Graph LogoChat2Graph

 - &content_understanding_action # Action anchor

-desc: "Understands a document's main content and structure through reading and annotation (may invoke one or more tools)." # Detailed description
+desc: "Understands the main content and structure of a document by reading and annotating it (requires calling one or more tools)." # Detailed description of the action, explaining its function and purpose

 - &deep_recognition_action